flipz357/smatchpp/README.md

 ### Fine-grained aspect scoring

 Measures similarity on different types of subgraphs (e.g., NER, cause, etc.).
-To apply, use `-score_dimension all-multialign` or `score_dimension onealign`.
+To apply, use `-score_dimension all-multialign` or `score_dimension all-onealign`.
 Multi align re-calculates alignments for each pair of sub-graph, one-align calculates one alignment for a pair of graphs which is then re-used for the sub-graph pairs.
 Currently only available when `-graph_type amr`.

 ## Python package<a id="pip-install"></a>